Boolean Observation Games: Existence of Nash Equilibrium

-In Table \ref{tab:two} we list all the possible combinations of the formulas in $A,B,C,D$ that player 1 can possibly satisfy in any uniform strategy.
-In the second column in Table \ref{tab:two} we list the minimal set of players $X$ which satisfies the condition: if for all $j \in X$, $\cs_j = \dot{s}^\forall_j$ then $\uu_1(v, \cs)=1$ for all $v \in V$.
-In other words, if all the players in $X$ reveal their proposition to player 8 then the outcome for player 1 under the strategy $\cs_1$ is 1 for all $v$.
+In Table \ref{tab:two} we enumerate all possibilities.
+In the first column we list all the possible combinations of the formulas in $A,B,C,D$ that player 1 can possibly satisfy in any uniform strategy.
+Corresponding to each row which denotes a uniform strategy $\cs_1$ of player 1, in the second column in Table \ref{tab:two}, we list the minimal set of players $X$ which satisfy the following conditions.
+Given the uniform strategy $\cs_1$ of player 1, \begin{itemize} \item For all $j \in X$, player $j$ cannot ensure the outcome 1 (for all $v \in V$) by not revealing its proposition to player 8 (assuming player 1 chooses $\cs_1$). \item If for all $j \in X$, $\cs_j$ is a uniform strategy of player $j$ that reveals $p_j$ to player 8 then in the resulting uniform strategy profile $\cs$, we have $\uu_1(v, \cs)=1$ for all $v \in V$. \end{itemize} In other words, if all the players in $X$ reveal their proposition to player 8 then the outcome for player 1 under the strategy $\cs_1$ is 1 for all $v$.
+For example, consider the uniform strategy $\cs_1'$ of player 1 defined as follows: ``when $p_1$ is true reveal $p_1$ to 3 and 4 ($A$), when $p_1$ is false reveal $p_1$ to 4 but not to 3 ($C$)''.
+Given $\cs_1'$, player 3 violates the first condition above as player 3 can ensure the outcome 1 by not revealing $p_3$ to player 8.
+If both the players 5 and 7 reveal $p_5$ and $p_7$, respectively, to player 8, then in the resulting uniform strategy profile $\cs'$ we have $\uu_1(v,\cs')=1$ for all $v \in V$.
+However, note that then $\cs' \not \in \Ne_{\mathsf{pess}}(G)$.
+In $\cs'$ since player 7 reveals $p_7$ to player 8 and $\cs_1'$ satisfies $C \vee A$, player 5 can deviate to not reveal $p_5$ and ensure an outcome of 1 (for all $v \in V$).
+Thus player 5 has a profitable deviation from $\cs'$ and therefore, $\cs' \not \in \Ne_{\mathsf{pess}}(G)$.
+A similar reasoning applies to the other rows in Table \ref{tab:two}.
 From the goal formulas $\gamma_1, \ldots, \gamma_7$ we can verify that for every such set $X$, there is a player $k \in X$ who can ensure an outcome of 1 by not revealing $p_k$ to player 8.
+Therefore $\Ne_{\mathsf{pess}}(\obsgame) = \emptyset$.

 \end{example}